IBM 1750, 2750 and 3750 Switching Systems

 The IBM 1750, 2750 and 3750 Switching Systems were telephone exchange systems produced by IBM from the 1960s to the 1990s.

 IBM engineers in the IBM La Gaude Research Laboratory, north-west of Nice in France, developed an electronic Private Automatic Branch Exchange: the first stored-program-controlled PABX to be marketed and installed worldwide.
 The product family handled up to 2516 extensions and 356 trunk lines.
 It was among the few IBM products still in use in five European countries for some 40 years following the 1969 market introduction of the IBM 2750 Switching System.

 Before 1969, only electromechanical Strowger and Crossbar PABXs were available.

 The IBM 1750, 2750 and 3750 Switching Systems family was developed from the IBM 1800.
-Each system included twin stored-program controllers (each with 32K or 64K main storage}; some 600,000 lines of code; emergency and every-night automatic switchover; twin disks (none for the 2750); and solid-state switching.
+Each system included twin stored-program controllers (each with 32K or 64K main storage); some 600,000 lines of code; emergency and every-night automatic switchover; twin disks (none for the 2750); and solid-state switching.
 Extension, trunk and tie lines were connected by discrete transistors on plug-in panels.
 All systems were assembled in IBM's French Montpellier factory for France, Germany, Italy, and the UK.

 Early development

 In the late 1960s, the French engineers at IBM La Gaude developed a prototype system based on the IBM 1130 to handle 500 telephone extensions and some 20 trunk lines to the local telephone exchange.

 They then developed the marketable IBM 2750 Switching System, code-named Carnation, with IBM 1800 computers – two 1800s for fail-safe redundancy – each with 32K or later 64K of magnetic-core memory, and IBM Solid Logic Technology (SLT), but no disks (disk storage was new and very expensive then).
 Each central processing unit had its own transistorised switching network with crosspoint switching to maximise reliability.

 The 2750 was greatly influenced by the European national telephone authorities (PTTs), who insisted on isolating-line transformers to protect their engineers.
-The 2750 had large 40cm-by-30cm plug-in extension packs, each handling only four telephone extensions with standard PTT 50-volt telephones.
+The 2750 had large 40 cm-by-30 cm plug-in extension packs, each handling only four telephone extensions with standard PTT 50-volt telephones.
 The Assembler-language program was loaded using punched paper tape, needing some 90 minutes for each of the two CPUs.
 Smaller maintenance programs could be loaded into unprotected storage.
 Fault finding was limited to 4K programs and needed an oscilloscope — but the 2750 was reliable enough to run 24/7.

 An attached IBM Selectric typewriter let customers change system facilities, such as the extension numbers of telephones of repositioned staff.
 The 2750 was quiet as it was transistorised with no moving parts other than the cooling fans in the cabinets, compared with the noisy, electromechanical Strowger PABX systems that were everywhere across Europe.